 Now, I am not 100% sure what caused the jar failure.
 I have frozen mason jars for years and never had an issue.
 If I had to guess, I would say either a head space problem or half gallon mason jars shouldn’t be frozen.
 It doesn’t really matter since I won’t do it again, but it would be nice to know for the future.

 Anyways, the whole point is I have one and a half gallons of goat milk that I need to do something with.
-I could refreeze them, and I may still but for right now, I am making coffee creamer.
+I could refreeze them, and I may still.
+But right now, I am making coffee creamer.
 I may even try my hand at making cheese so stay tuned.

 How to make Goat Milk Coffee Creamer